 Section B4: The Horse’s Back and The Kiln Klimb

-At the top make a right onto Mattern Trail.
+At the top make a left onto Mattern Trail.
 Mattern Trail is regularly used for horseback riding and hence the name as the trail will drop down the spine of the hill.
 The surface of this downhill is almost entirely grass.
 You will arrive at the bottom when you approach the Limestone Kilns.
 Behind the kilns, you make a left onto Moore’s Hill Trail (this is a different section of the trail than during the first loop) and make the Kiln Klimb as you snake uphill through some pines and cross a paved service road.
 You will cross this road and continue on the trail and glide along the edge of the forest to the right and fields below.

 Section B5: Mattern Trail Uphill and Mattern’s Madness